tdilauro/web-patron/PLAN.md

 ## Security Considerations

 1. **Public Computer Warning:**
+   - Two separate warnings: one for pinning libraries, one for credential persistence
    - Clear, prominent warning before saving any data
    - Don't auto-dismiss warning
    - Require explicit user action

 2. **Credential Storage:**
    - Session cookies by default (cleared on browser close)
-   - Persistent cookies only with explicit opt-in
+   - Persistent cookies only if library is pinned + "Remember me" checked
+   - Unpinning a library clears its credentials
    - Consider adding "Clear all data" button in settings

 3. **Registry Fetching:**